git/git.github.io/rev_news/drafts/edition-88.md

   representing a reconstructed version of the Unix history from 1970 until today, based on the currently available data.
 Note that this repository will be often automatically regenerated from scratch.
-+ [git-repair](http://git-repair.branchable.com/) can repair various forms of damage to git repositories;
++ [git-repair](http://git-repair.branchable.com/) can repair various forms of damage to Git repositories;
   a complement to `git fsck`, which finds problems, but does not fix them.
   It is a Haskell program,
   developed as a spinoff of [git-annex](http://git-annex.branchable.com/) (for large files management).